childoftherion/OFAP/considerations/measure-3-funding-mechanism.md

 The Oregon Food Security Fund shall be used exclusively for:
-(a) Food assistance benefits distributed to eligible households (b) Administrative costs of program operation (not to exceed 5% of annual disbursements) (c) EBT system operation and maintenance
-(d) Program outreach and education
+(a) Food assistance benefits distributed to eligible households (b) Administrative costs of program operation (not to exceed 5% of annual disbursements) (c) OFAP card system operation and maintenance, including purchase restriction technology (d) Program outreach and education
 (e) Fraud prevention and investigation